wrjodjana/obsidian-vault/web development/reactjs, nextjs, javascript.md

 3. Create a new text node for the h1 element
 4. Append the text to the h1 element
 5. Place h1 element inside div

+However this shit is so bad because how tf r u writing all that for just an `<h1>` element

+### Imperative vs Declarative Programming